 "When you ride your bike you're just like your Mom or Dad when they drive a car - you too have to know and follow the Rules of the Road!
 Let's look at some ways you can Be Smart, Be Safe and Be Seen when you ride your bike."

 Then tell the group that you are going to watch a video about Bike Safety.
-(Bike Safety video - may be downloaded from NHTSA) Start the video and let it run.
-It is approximately 9 minutes in length.
+Insert the video of your choice to this slide and start the video.
 It is important that you have external speakers plugged into your laptop so that the children can hear the video.

-After the video you want to que up the Bicycle Safety presentation power point (available from LMB) and follow through the screens.
+After the video, you want to queue up the Bicycle Safety presentation power point (available from LMB) and follow through the screens.
 They will serve as your outline and guide for what to talk about.